HessianEnergyTransition/PESS2021/README.md

 This repository contains:

-(1) An ["easy-to-read" excel file](/databaseHesse.xlsx) with all model parameters including sources and notes
+(1) An ["easy-to-read" Spreadsheet](/databaseHesse.xlsx) with all model parameters including sources and notes

 You can find a complete description of the model structure,  assumptions and validation results at the [Original Paper( Link TO DO)](https://www.google.de)